xiaowei-zhao-1111/LBD_Gut_Microbiome_2026/README.md

-# Gut Microbiome Analysis in Lewy Body Dementia (LBD) and Isolated REM Sleep Behavior Disorder (iRBD)
+# Gut Microbiome Analysis in Lewy Body Disease (LBD) and Isolated REM Sleep Behavior Disorder (iRBD)

 This repository contains the R analysis code for a gut microbiome study comparing individuals with Lewy Body Dementia (LBD) and isolated REM Sleep Behavior Disorder (iRBD) against their respective household controls.
 Shotgun metagenomic data were profiled using MetaPhlAn (species-level taxonomy) and HUMAnN (functional pathways).